ikluft/AlertGizmo/src/perl/README.md

 ### Postprocessing scripts

 Current experimentation includes development of a postprocessing script to control image generation and posting to social media.
-The script will be specified by a --postproc=path parameter.
-But what needs to go in the script is to be determined.
+Addition of a --postproc=/path/to/file.yaml parameter specifies a YAML file with parameters for the postprocessing stage(s).

+An example of a small postprocessing configuration file would contain YAML data to turn on the AlertGizmo::Postproc::Image module, which generates a PNG image of the HTML which was generated.

+    ---
+    - class: AlertGizmo::Postproc::Image

 ## Current development plans